[This article was written on November 10, 2024, and was updated on October 10, 2025.]

 Washrooms as Phonebooths

-In the early 1950s, most houses only had one washroom or bathroom, so multiple members of the same household had to do what they needed to in a limited time, and get out.
-It was rare to have the luxury of being able to sit on the toilet for extended period of time, reading the newspaper.
+In the early 1950s, most houses only had one washroom or bathroom, so multiple members of the same household had to do what they needed to in a limited time and get out.
+It was rare to have the luxury of being able to sit on the toilet for an extended period of time, reading the newspaper.
 Now, 97% of new home construction has more than one washroom or bathroom [4] — most often having two full washrooms, plus an additional 1/2 bathroom containing a toilet and a sink.

 With three toilets per house for an average family size of three in Canada [5] means that each member of the average household has access to a toilet on demand, and can — and does spend inordinate amounts of time sitting on it.